The Latest Ebola Outbreaks: What Has Changed in the International and U.S. Response Since 2014?

 What happens next?

-The future trajectory of the outbreak, which is still unpredictable at this point, will shape how the international community and the U.S. government respond going forward.
-If Ebola does not spread much further and is quickly contained in the DRC, little additional action would be required from other external actors for this outbreak, save meeting funding needs.
+The Equateur Province outbreak was successfully contained by quick and effective local and international action, and use of new tools such as the vaccine.
+The trajectory of the new North Kivu outbreak is unpredictable at this early stage, and how it unfolds will shape how the international community and the U.S. government respond going forward.
+If Ebola does not spread much further and is quickly contained in North Kivu as it was in Equateur, little additional action would be required from other external actors for this outbreak, save meeting funding needs.
 However, if the outbreak expands significantly, and especially if it crosses borders, there will likely be more need for external assistance and greater funding, and the U.S. may be asked to scale up its engagement.